5T33Z0/Clover-Crate/Graphics/README.md

 Usually, Clover automatically picks an appropriate Framebuffer for common cards it detects.
 However, you can choose a custom one from the dropdown menu or enter a name manually if the detection fails or the default Framebuffer causes issues.
 Just make sure it matches the Controller used in your ATI/AMD Card (Hackintool is your friend).

+> [!IMPORTANT]
+>
+> According to Whatevergreen's [**Radeon FAQs**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Radeon.en.md), using named framebuffers is not recommended: "Named framebuffers (Baladi, Futomaki, Lotus, etc.), enabled by Clover's GPU injection or any other methods should never ever be used.
+This way of GPU injection is a common mistake, preventing automatic configuration of various important GPU parameters.
+This will inavoidably lead to borked GPU functioning in quite a number of cases."

 #### `Inject ATI` and `FB Name` in macOS Monterey
 Since Clover r5145, commit 89658955f, the Framebuffer Patches for ATI/AMD were updated for better performance under macOS Monterey 12.3+ with newer GPUs ([**Source**](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2778575)).
 Do the following to enable the correct framebuffer for your AMD GPU: